 1. Monthly Astro bill

 I know most of us Malaysians have the Astro installed in our home.
 I used to subscribe to Astro too a few years ago.
-Now the cheapest package is RM37.95.
+Now the cheapest package is more than RM50/month!.

 After having it for a while, I found that it is really a waste of money and time.
 To get your value back, you spend hours of time watching TV.
 But in fact, time is wasted for unproductive activities, that’s for pure entertainment.

 If watching movies, TV series or live sports is so important to you, there are many alternatives that’s free of charge.
 Youtube has tons of entertaining videos and short films, even though the video quality is not as good as other service providers.
 But with the broad range of users and content providers, you can find a wide variety of videos for your pure entertainment.
 Some even provide video tutorial and educational materials there.

 Photo by shutterhack

 Do you still have the newspaper sent to your house every morning?
 Newspapers in Malaysia publish controlled materials and news.
 A typical Chinese newspaper is more than 100 pages!
 This includes advertisement, world and local news, but most are reporting bad news and crimes.

 Moreover, you need a place to stock your old newspapers and wait for the recycle team to drive by and sell them of a few ringgits.
 This is a pure waste of paper, and trees.

 Update Dec, 2013